eremetic-framework/eremetic/README.md

     loglevel: DEBUG
     logformat: json

+## Database Backing
+Eremetic uses a BoltDB based database to store task information.
+The location of it can be set by adding

+    database: '/tmp/eremeticdb/eremetic.db'

+to the eremetic.yml

 ### Authentication
 To enable mesos framework authentication add the location of credential file to your configuration: